0V-N/Wifi-Jammer-With-Node-MCU/README.md

 - Arduino IDE (or any other compatible IDE)
 - WiFi library for Arduino
 - Access to a WiFi network for testing

-## Installation and Setup
+- ESP8266 Flasher tool

-1. Clone or download the project repository from GitHub: [link to repository]
+## Flashing Firmware with ESP8266 Flasher

-2. Install the Arduino IDE from the official website: [https://www.arduino.cc/en/software](https://www.arduino.cc/en/software)
+1. Download the ESP8266 Flasher tool from the official repository: [https://github.com/nodemcu/nodemcu-flasher](https://github.com/nodemcu/nodemcu-flasher)

-3. Connect the ESP8266 to your computer using the USB cable.
+2. Extract the downloaded ZIP file to a convenient location on your computer.

-4. Open the Arduino IDE and install the ESP8266 board package.
-Go to **File > Preferences** and enter the following URL in the **Additional Boards Manager URLs** field: `http://arduino.esp8266.com/stable/package_esp8266com_index.json`.
-Then, navigate to **Tools > Board > Boards Manager**, search for "esp8266," and click **Install**.
+3. Launch the ESP8266 Flasher tool.

-5. Select the appropriate board model from the **Tools > Board** menu (e.g., NodeMCU 1.0).
+4. Connect the ESP8266 to your computer using the USB cable.

-6. Install the WiFi library for Arduino.
-Go to **Sketch > Include Library > Manage Libraries**, search for "WiFi," and click **Install**.
+5. In the ESP8266 Flasher tool, select the appropriate COM port for the connected ESP8266 device.

-7. Open the main project file (e.g., `deauth_attack.ino`) in the Arduino IDE.
+6. Click the **Config** button and browse to the firmware file (`esp8266_deauther.bin`) from the project repository.

-8. Configure the attack parameters, such as the target MAC address and the WiFi network SSID, by modifying the values in the code.
-Make sure to comply with all applicable laws and regulations when conducting any testing.
+7. Adjust other settings if necessary, such as flash size and baud rate.

-9. Connect to your WiFi network by providing the SSID and password in the code.
+8. Click the **Flash** button to begin the firmware flashing process.

-10. Upload the code to the ESP8266 by clicking the **Upload** button in the Arduino IDE.
+9. Wait for the process to complete, and verify that the flash status shows success.

-11. Monitor the serial output for any relevant information or error messages.
+10. Disconnect and reconnect the ESP8266 from the USB cable to reset it.

-12. The ESP8266 will begin executing the deauthentication attack on the specified network.
-Observe the network behavior to see the effect of the attack.
+11. Follow the instructions from the previous section to configure and execute the deauthentication attack.

 ## Usage and Legal Considerations